inpla/inpla0.02/README.md

 multi-thread version by using the command ```make thread```.)

-# Introduction
+# Introduction (how to use?)

 ## Terms
-Terms are defined as follows:
+Terms are built by names and agents as follows:
   ```
 <term> ::= <name>
          | <agentID>